voxel/voxel-wireframe/README.md

 * `showWireframe`: if true, wireframe will be shown initially (default false)

-Press and hold the 'wireframe' keybinding (default 'F') to enable the wireframe interactively.
+Press and the 'wireframe' keybinding (default 'F9') with the Shift key to toggle the wireframe interactively (without shift, F9 by default toggles [voxel-chunkborder](https://github.com/deathcap/voxel-chunkborder)).

 `.showWireframe` property can be set to manually show the wireframe, example: